Monday, April 10, 2023

 A Note on Dates

 These photos are dated when I have the dates handy.
 They're the real dates of these photos.
 But don't expect them to be accurate for all years.
-Bloom dates differ from year to year and place to place, partly in response to that year's weather, partly in response to landforms (for example south-facing slopes bloom before north-facing) and recent fire history: a burned prairie emerges and blooms a couple of weeks earlier than when unburned.
+Bloom dates differ from year to year and place to place, partly in response to the year's weather, partly in response to landforms (for example south-facing slopes bloom before north-facing) and recent fire history: a burned prairie emerges and blooms a couple of weeks earlier than the unburned.

 A Note on Animals

-This post focuses on the vegetation.
+This post focuses on the vegetation, which you can see every time you visit.

 May 17 - in the prairie